GJCPP/MP-SPDZ-Shuffle/README.md

   - `OPV.cpp/h`, `Benes_network.cpp`, `double_length_prg.cpp`, etc. define primitives required by shuffle protocols.

+More detailed explanations can be found in corresponding header files

 ## Paper and Citation

 The project is due to the following paper: